natetzu/goal_of_education/goal_of_education_is_freedom.md

 > “There’s always those 2 a.m. panic attacks where you’re thinking, ‘How the hell am I ever going to pay this off?’ ” said 29-year-old Zack Morrison, of New Jersey, who earned a Master of Fine Arts in film from Columbia in 2018 and praised the quality of the program.
 His graduate school loan balance now stands at nearly $300,000, including accrued interest.
 He has been earning between $30,000 and $50,000 a year from work as a Hollywood assistant and such side gigs as commercial video production and photography.

 Now that he’s done graduated from the program, his professors and school are nowhere to be found.
 He is left holding the bag of his expensive education.
+Nobody wants their kids in this unfortunate situation.

 Anyone who feels strongly that everyone should go to college, should be personally and financially liable to ensure that the college has a positive financial ROI, without government bailouts.
 Otherwise, you’re talking nonsense for the average individual who doesn’t have six figures to throw around mindlessly.

 What is college good for then?
 It’s good for credentials and community.